alexsmik/alexsmik/README.md

 ### Hi there 👋
-📫 How to reach me:
+📫 How to reach me: [a link](alexsmik.github.io)

-alexsmik.github.io

 💬 Ask me about ...
 Full-Stack Development:

 JavaScript (ES5/ES6), PHP